 Q: How is COVID impacting your activities?

 A: We are once again worshiping in our sanctuary - mask wearing is optional and social distancing is encouraged.
 All those exposed to Covid or experiencing respiratory symptoms are expected to wear a mask.
 Our choir is following the same mask protocol as the rest of the congregation.
 We are starting to host indoor social events including coffee hour following worship.
-We are monitoring the pandemic situation here in Lyme on a weekly basis and will make changes as appropriate, which may include a resumption of masking.

 Q: What should I wear to church?

 A: We want you to be comfortable.
 At LCC, most people are dressed in casual attire.